Three-Dimensional MRI Reconstruction with Gaussian Representations: Tackling the Undersampling Problem: Results

 \subsection{Comparison study}

-This section validates the effectiveness and robustness of the proposed method by exhibiting qualitative and visual comparison with other well-known and state-of-the-art isotropic resolution 3D MRI reconstruction methods introduced in the introduction section such as compressed-sensing with total variation regularization (CS-TV) \cite{block2007undersampled}, ConvDecoder\cite{darestani2021accelerated}, and INR \cite{zhang2025low}.
+This section validates the effectiveness and robustness of the proposed method by exhibiting qualitative and visual comparison with other well-known and state-of-the-art isotropic resolution 3D MRI reconstruction methods introduced in the introduction section such as compressed-sensing with total variation regularization (CSTV) \cite{block2007undersampled}, ConvDecoder\cite{darestani2021accelerated}, and INR \cite{zhang2025low}.
 The later two are deep-learning based reconstruction methods that perform in a subject-specific fashion which allows reconstruction from undersampled k-space data without any priors and pre-training.
-Reconstruction results are evaluated and compared using metrics SSIM, PSNR, and LPIPS throughout the dataset for different acceleration factors.
+Reconstruction results are evaluated and compared using metrics of SSIM, PSNR, and LPIPS agianst the groundtruth.

 In Figure \ref{comp_sota}, the visual comparison among different reconstruction methods are shown.
 Two axial slices from two different subjects together with two selected zoomed-in regions are present in the figure.
+In Figure \ref{gradient_comp}, another subject is selected, and two edge-rich patches are zoomed in for detailed analysis.
+Patch-based SSIM is reported to further substantiate the robustness of our model.
+Local gradient maps, computed using the Sobel operator, are also presented to demonstrate that 3DGSMR can effectively reconstruct and preserve fine structural details from undersampled acquisitions.
 The proposed method demonstrates superior performance visually as well as in SSIM and PSNR than the competing methods.
 Furthermore, the proposed method is able to restore the fine details in the images, closely resembling the ground truth.
 The improved image quality from the proposed reconstruction framework is also illustrated by the quantitative results, which are presented in Figure \ref{fig:method_compare_curve}.